rekidderjr/apple_music_playlist_creator/README.md

 **Note:** The exported XML contains metadata like BPM, Genre, Artist, Album, but does **not** include musical key information.
 Musical key detection would require audio analysis, which is beyond the scope of this tool.

+### Troubleshooting "Empty Playlist" Issues
+If you're getting empty playlists, the enhanced version now provides detailed diagnostics:

+- **Library Analysis**: Run the tool to see how many tracks have valid file paths
+- **File Path Validation**: Checks if music files actually exist on your system
+- **Missing Location Data**: Identifies if iTunes XML lacks file location information
+- **Detailed Reporting**: Shows exactly how many tracks were written vs. skipped

 ### Additional Features
 - **Security First**: Comprehensive security scanning and compliance
 - **Quality Assured**: Automated code quality checks and testing